How to Design Search in User Interfaces: Tips and Practices

 Use a clear recognizable icon and be careful about experiments

-In terms of interaction design, the search field can be presented in different ways, from the framed tab to the interactive input line, or even a minimalist clickable icon.
+In terms of interaction design, the search field can be presented in different ways, from a framed tab to an interactive input line or even a minimalist clickable icon.
 In the vast majority of cases, the search field is marked with the icon featuring a magnifying glass.
-This symbol is recognizable by a wide variety of users so it has proved itself effective for setting intuitive navigation and is quickly seen when users scan the webpage.
+This symbol is recognizable to a wide variety of users, so it has proven itself effective for intuitive navigation and is quickly recognized when users scan the webpage.

 Daily Poetry website features the search icon in the header and makes it super visible due to the color contrast

 Experiments with this icon can influence badly interactions and usability of the layout, so if other symbolic images are applied, they should be carefully tested.
-However, if you deliberately don’t want to concentrate users’ attention on search functionality, other design solutions may work, sure.
+However, if you deliberately don’t want to draw users’ attention to the search functionality, different design solutions may work, sure.

-For example, the ecommerce website above features the search option in the header but makes it with a text link instead of a quickly visible search icon.
-There are two reasons for that: firstly, the design approach is built on sophisticated typography and irregular grid with minimal use of visuals such as icons; secondly, the shop doesn’t offer thousands of items so it wants to navigate users to goods and offers.
-Such an approach makes the only icon of the shopping bag more noticeable among the text links in the header; still, the search is easily available to users who want to reach it.
+For example, the ecommerce website above features the search option in the header, but makes it with a text link instead of a quickly visible search icon.
+There are two reasons for that: firstly, the design approach is built on sophisticated typography and an irregular grid with minimal use of visuals such as icons; secondly, the shop doesn’t offer thousands of items, so it wants to navigate users to goods and offers.
+Such an approach makes the only icon of the shopping bag more noticeable among the text links in the header; still, the search is readily available to users who want to reach it.

 Give textual prompts and auto-filling

 Textual prompts are a good way to give users a hint about the interactivity and functionality of a particular interface element.
-The classical example everyone knows is the Google search that offers you the options as soon as you are inputting your query.
-This way you reduce the time of filling in the search field and let the user start actual interaction with the content quicker.
+The classical example everyone knows is the Google search, which offers options as soon as you input your query.
+This reduces the time spent filling in the search field and lets the user start actual interaction with the content quicker.
 Of course, it is quite logical to tune auto-filling according to the most popular and relevant queries.

 The search in Tubik Blog opens a minimalistic new page blurring the blog home page as a background.
 The user gets the big search field with a text prompt “Type to search” and pulsing cursor showing that the form is interactive.
 Also, there are clickable tags with popular queries.